Ennead9/interactive-resume-site/README.md

 - **Deployment**: TBD (Heroku, AWS, ?)

 ## License
-This project is lincensed under the Apache License 2.0 - see LICENSE file for details
+This project is lincensed under the Apache License 2.0 - see LICENSE file for details.

 ## Acknowledgements
 - etc. etc.